 First of all, data analysis is essential in a revenue management strategy.
 It starts with selecting the right data to consider.
 To do so, a resort will certainly have to take weather data into consideration in its revenue management strategy.
 On the other hand, this data is not essential for a hotel that organizes conventions.

+In addition, market trends are not negligible.
+A popular year for tourism in your area will not have the same impact on your strategy in comparison with a year where there were fewer customers.
 For example, a trend related to eco-friendly tourism will have an impact on your target if your property is not prepared to implement sustainable actions in its daily operations.
 The target clientele of this trend should not be targeted, so you will need to obtain other data on the clientele of this trend.

 A good understanding of these trends is just as important as the analysis of the data, since a misinterpretation of the data or of a trend will have a significant impact on your strategy, and more importantly on its final result.